Ooshita/SoundEditer/README.md

 # SoundEditer
 When pressed any key, play sound.

+Developing by Processing.

+feature/ able to programming with sound.
+ex) if = 'pop' else = 'tap' for = 'plunk'